Spencer Steer Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 13th in the league.
+- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 15th in MLB.

-- The Phillies' 5.38 team ERA ranks 25th among all MLB pitching staffs.
+- The Phillies have a 5.13 team ERA that ranks 24th among all MLB pitching staffs.

-- Phillies pitchers combine to give up 15 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- The Phillies rank 11th in baseball in home runs allowed (15 total, 1.1 per game).

-- The Phillies will send Walker (0-1) out to make his third start of the season.
+- Strahm (1-0) pitches for the Phillies to make his third start of the season.

-- The righty last pitched on Sunday against the Cincinnati Reds, when he went 4 2/3 innings, allowing two earned runs while giving up three hits.
+- In his most recent time out on Monday, the left-hander tossed five scoreless innings against the Miami Marlins while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.